 New: The publication chronicling our motivation and the building of the Peacemaker bus: A Bus Called Peacemaker II

 We still bring our buses to many events hoping to help others and find more people who desire to bring peace to this dying world.
-Today we have two buses and also a tall ship bearing the name Peacemaker.
-Recently, the Peacemaker bus had followed the Bob Dylan tour around North America.
-This summer (2013), the Peacemaker II bus will be accompanying (on land) the Peacemaker ship around the Great Lakes.
-See them both together at all the ports along the way!
+Today we have two buses bearing the name Peacemaker.
+Recently, the Peacemaker II bus had followed the Bob Dylan tour around North America.
+In summer of 2016, the Peacemaker II bus will be touring the northeastern United States, following the Dead & Co. shows.